• Skip to main content

 The best way to make biscuits?

 There is no right or wrong way and lots of different combinations of ingredients work great, although they can produce a slightly different biscuit.
-Our Sweet Potato Biscuits are a perfect example of a different method and blend of elements.
+Our Sweet Potato Biscuits and Cinnamon Biscuits are a perfect example of a different method and blend of elements.

 woman rolling biscuit dough